As an Amazon Associate I earn from qualifying purchases.

 Once the bark is nicely put together, completely chilled, and ready to devour, you have the choice of breaking it apart by hand or cutting it up into squares with a very sharp knife.

 Sweet, smoothy, chocolatey, and oh-so-pepperminty.
 Christmas time is here, y’all.
-Let’s peppermint bark it up.
+So let’s peppermint bark it up.

-- 6 ounces high quality semi-sweet chocolate coarsely chopped
+- 8 ounces (227g) high quality semi-sweet chocolate1 coarsely chopped

-- 8 ounces high quality white chocolate coarsely chopped
+- 8 ounces (227g) high quality white chocolate2 coarsely chopped

-- Line an 8" baking pan with aluminum foil, allowing foil to come up along the sides of the pan.
+- Line an 8" baking pan with aluminum foil, parchment paper, or wax paper, allowing lining to come up and hang off the sides of the pan.
 Smooth out any wrinkles and set aside.

-- Pour melted semi-sweet chocolate into prepared baking pan, spreading with a spatula into an even layer (it will be very thin-- this is ok).
+- Pour melted semi-sweet chocolate into prepared baking pan, spreading with a spatula into an even layer (it will be very thin– this is ok).
 Rap pan on counter top several times to settle chocolate and remove any air bubbles.
-Place pan in the refrigerator or freezer for 20 minutes or until completely set.
+Place pan in the refrigerator for 20 minutes or until completely set.

-- After you are sure semi-sweet chocolate layer is completely set, move onto the white chocolate layer.
-In a medium saucepan over low-medium heat, melt the white chocolate, stirring constantly, until smooth.
+- When semi-sweet chocolate is completely set, melt the white chocolate, again in a medium saucepan over low-medium heat, stirring constantly, until smooth.
 You may also do this in the microwave, melting chocolate in 15 second intervals and stirring thoroughly with a spatula between each interval.

-- Pour melted white chocolate directly on top of semi-sweet layer, gently spreading with a spatula into an even layer.
+- Pour melted white chocolate directly and evenly on top of semi-sweet layer, gently spreading with a spatula into an even layer.
 Be careful not to disturb the semi-sweet layer on the bottom, as it will melt a bit once the hot white chocolate hits it.
 Rap pan on counter top several times to settle chocolate and remove any air bubbles.
-Sprinkle crushed candy canes on top and tap pan on counter again to settle everything.
-Place pan in the refrigerator or freezer until completely set.